threefoldtecharchive/info_manual3/wiki/architecture/grid3_architecture.md

 The architecture can be described as follows:

-- Components talk to each other on the 'Planetary Network' using Yggdrasil
+- Components talk to each other on the 'Planetary Network' using Yggdrasil.
-- Nodes and users have to create a “twin” object on TFCHain which is associated with an Yggdrasil IP address.
-Then, to communicate with any twin, the IP can be looked up using the twin ID, over the 'Reliable Message Bus' (RMB).
+- Nodes and users have to create a “twin” object on TF-Chain which is associated with an Yggdrasil IP address.
+Then, to communicate with any other twin, the IP can be looked up using the twin ID, over the 'Reliable Message Bus' (RMB).
-- When starting for the first time, the node needs to self-register on the TFCHain, which is a decentralized database, built on top of Substrate.
+- When starting for the first time, the node needs to self-register on the TF-Chain, which is a decentralized database, built on top of Substrate.
 The registration need to have information about:
   - Which farm it belongs to;
   - What capacity it has;
   - Twin ID for that node (which is associated with its Yggdrasil IP);